Herman's condition and critical points on the boundary of Siegel disks of polynomials with two critical values: Proof of Theorem

-So we have proved that $P^p$ has a unicritical polynomial like restriction whose domain contains $\Delta$.
-For the restriction, $\Delta$ is a Siegel disk of rotation number $\Delta$ and period one.
-Now we can either apply Herman's theorem (which works as well for unicritical polynomial like maps): the critical point $c'$ must belong to $\partial \Delta$.
-This contradict our standing assumption that $P(c')\notin\partial\Delta$.
-Or instead we can conclude as in case~\ref{item:2}: Fatou's theorem stating that $\partial \Delta$ is contained in the $\omega$-limit set of the critical points also works for polynomial-like maps, and since the only critical point $c'$ of our polynomial like map is in a Fatou component, it cannot accumulate on all of $\partial \Delta$, leading to a contradiction.
+So we have proved that $P^p$ has a unicritical polynomial-like restriction whose domain contains $\Delta$.
+For this restriction, $\Delta$ is a Siegel disk of rotation number $\theta$ and period one.
+Now we can apply Herman's theorem (which works as well for unicritical polynomial-like maps) to conclude that the critical point $c'$ must belong to $\partial \Delta$.
+This contradicts our standing assumption that $P(c')\notin\partial\Delta^1$.
+Alternatively, we can finish the argument as in Lemma~\ref{lem:precii}: Fatou's theorem stating that $\partial \Delta$ is contained in the $\omega$-limit set of the critical points also works for polynomial-like maps, and since the only critical point $c'$ of our polynomial-like map is in a Fatou component, the whole boundary $\partial \Delta$ cannot be accumulated by its orbit, leading to a contradiction.

-This finishes the proof of the second case: the assumption $P(c')\notin\partial\Delta$ leads to a contradiction.
+This finishes the proof of the second case of Section~\ref{s:mainproof}: the assumption $P(c')\notin\partial\Delta^1$ leads to a contradiction.